neurodata/checklists/algorithms.md

 ### Analysis

-Here we actually test the code on the two above described settings.
+Here we actually test the algorithm on the various settings.
 Because the results are random, it is important to repeat the analysis multiple times.
 Note that we want to understand performance on simulated data, to help understand performance on real data.
-There are two different scenarios of interest for real data: (i) those for which we are given a gold standard answer (often called the "truth", but even more often is a noisy estimate of the truth, if the truth even exists), and (ii) those for which no gold standard is available.
-For case (i), for predictions, when possible do 10-fold cross-validation.
-For case (ii), there are two natural options.
-If the algorithm is optimizing some objective function, we can compare the objective function before and after analysis, to confirm that it is going in the right direction.
-However, sometimes it is not doing that, in which case, we can instead compute  "discriminability" (see [repo](https://github.com/neurodata/discriminability), [tutorial](http://docs.neurodata.io/checklists/Tutorials/R/Discriminability/discriminability_tutorial.html)).
-In particular, given multiple measurements from multiple samples, compute how relatively similar the measurements from the same sample are, both before and after applying the algorithm.
-If the algorithm is useful, it should increase discriminability.
+There are two different scenarios of interest for real data:

+- Those for which we are given a *gold standard* answer (often called the "truth", but even more often is a noisy estimate of the truth, if the truth even exists).
+For these, we typically do a 10-fold cross-validation to assess performance and choose parameters.
-For both the easy and difficult simulations:
+- Those for which no gold standard is available, in which case there two natural options:
+    - If the algorithm is optimizing some objective function, we can compare the objective function before and after analysis, to confirm that it is going in the right direction.
+    - If we have multiple measurements from the same subject or class,  we can instead compute  "discriminability" (see [repo](https://github.com/neurodata/discriminability), [tutorial](http://docs.neurodata.io/checklists/Tutorials/R/Discriminability/discriminability_tutorial.html)).

+Regardless of the setting, the analysis follows the following steps:

 1. Do the following ~10x times:
     1. generate & plot simulated data